Ireland Fellows Programme - Asia

 - Must not have applied to the Ireland Fellows Programme on more than one previous occasion.

-Applications from Cambodia, Lao PDR and Myanmar for the Ireland Fellows Programme – Asia are by invitation only.
-This means that fellowships in these countries are restricted to the staff of government departments and NGOs which work in partnership with Irish Aid, and to personnel of organisations that are aligned with Irish Aid's development strategy in their country which have already been identified by the Embassy of Ireland.
+Applications are by invitation only.
+This call is restricted to the staff of government departments and NGOs which work in partnership with Irish Aid, and to personnel of organisations that are aligned with Irish Aid's development strategy in Vietnam, Cambodia and Lao PDR which have already been identified by the Embassy of Ireland.
 Applications from outside these partnerships will not be eligible.
 To find out if you are eligible to apply, please email firstname.lastname@example.org or contact your employer.
 Note: If you are a resident national in Vietnam, you may be eligible to apply for the Ireland Fellows Programme - Vietnam at https://www.irishaidfellowships.ie/strands/vietnam.

 Please read the Applicants Guidance Note carefully before completing as eligibility criteria may differ from country to country.